Frontier Scout (1938 film)

 Frontier Scout is a 1938 American Western film directed by Sam Newfield starring George Houston as Wild Bill Hickok.
 It was filmed in Kernville, California.

 Plot

-After their daring activities in the War Between the States, former Army scouts and spies Wild Bill Hickok, Whiney Roberts and Steve Norris head West.
+After their daring activities in the Civil War, former Army scouts and spies Wild Bill Hickok, Whiney Roberts and Steve Norris head West.
 Norris is losing cattle as are all the other ranchers in the area due to a large group of cattle rustlers who also kill every lawman they can find.
 Undercover U.S. Marshal Hickok and his sidekick Whiney are sent out to clear up the situation.